Free Flow Yoga

 By allowing our inner wisdom to be our guide.

 At Diviners, we have a practice of yoga that is unique, which you can do without training from an external source.
 You don’t need to be experienced in any formal yoga practice.
 You are, however, welcome to bring any yoga practice with you into this one.
-Yet, in our approach, we have a focus that is entirely different.
+Yet, in our approach, we have an entirely different focus.

 Steps to start the Practice: